Dynepic/HelloWorld-ObjectiveC/README.md

 		###### For the purpose of running this HelloWorld app, these keys are in plain text in the file, but for a production app you must store them securely - they uniquely identify your app and grant the permissions to your app as defined in the playPORTAL Partner Dashboard.

 * ## <b>Step 5:</b> Run the app from XCode.

+* ## <b>Step 6:</b> Generate "Sandbox" users for testing.
+	* In the [playPORTAL Partner Dashboard](https://partner.iokids.net), click on "Sandbox" in the left navigation pane.
+	* Here you can generate different types of "Sandbox Users" so you can log in to your app and try it out.
+	* "Sandbox Users" can be of type "Adult", "Parent", or "Child".
+	* You can also create friendships between the users using the dropdowns in each "profile preview".